Singular-degenerate parabolic systems with the conormal boundary condition on the upper half space: Introduction

 We now review some more results from the literature related to (\ref{eq:eqpar}), (\ref{eq:conormal}), and results addressing unbounded lower-order coefficients.
 In \cite{DongPhan2021CalcVar}, the authors studied systems (\ref{eq:eqpar})-(\ref{eq:conormal}) with more general factors $\mu(x_d)$ in place of $x_d^{\alpha}$, and obtained (\ref{eq:estintro}) in the unmixed and unweighted setting, that is, for $q=p \in (1,\infty)$ and $w=1$.
 There, $\mu(x_d)$ are Muckenhoupt weights of class $A_2(\R)$ satisfying a certain local $A_1$ type condition that cover $\mu(x_d)=x_d^{\alpha}$ in the range $\alpha \in (-1,1)$.
 We recall that Harnack inequalities and H\"older regularity for equations with general $A_2$ weights as factors in coefficients were obtained in \cite{FabesKenigSerapioni1982CPDE, ChiarenzaSerapioni1985Padova}.
 Note that one may consider systems analogous to (\ref{eq:eqpar})-(\ref{eq:conormal}) on domains $\Omega$ with curved boundaries by changing $x_d^{\alpha}$ to $\operatorname{dist}(x,\partial \Omega)^{\alpha}$.
 We will address such systems on bounded domains in a subsequent paper.
 We also refer to recent work \cite{DongPhanSire2024JGeomAn}, where the authors obtained $L_p$ estimates for general quasilinear elliptic equations on bounded Lipchitz domains with small Lipschitz constants.

 In \cite{DongPhan2021RevMatIber} and \cite{DongPhanIndiana2023} the authors considered scalar ($n=1$) non-divergence form analogues of (\ref{eq:eqpar})-(\ref{eq:conormal}) in the ranges $\alpha \in (-1,1)$ and $\alpha \in (-1,\infty)$, respectively.
 There, an additional structural condition $A^{dj}/A^{dd} \equiv \text{const}$ for $1 \leq j \leq d-1$ is imposed.
-The results in \cite{DongPhan2021RevMatIber, DongPhanIndiana2023} essentially use the scalar structure of the equations and cannot be generalized to systems of equations.
-Moreover, it remains an open problem whether classical $W^2_p$ estimates hold for elliptic and parabolic systems with partially VMO coefficients.
+The results in \cite{DongPhan2021RevMatIber, DongPhanIndiana2023} essentially use the scalar structure of the equations and are not readily generalized to systems of equations.
+Moreover, it remains an open problem whether classical $W^2_p$ estimates hold for uniformly elliptic and parabolic systems with partially VMO coefficients.
 We therefore do not consider systems in non-divergence form in this paper and leave this question for future investigation.

 Recent results on boundary Schauder-type estimates for parabolic equations with the conormal boundary condition can be found in \cite{AFV2024CVPDE, AFV2025RevMatIber, DongJeon2025arxiv}, and for elliptic equations in \cite{DJV2024CVPDE, TTV2024ARMA}.
 In these works, Schauder estimates for equations with singular-degenerate coefficients are used to derive boundary Harnack principles for equations with bounded uniformly elliptic coefficients.
 Parabolic and elliptic systems in divergence form with the zero Dirichlet boundary condition were studied in \cite{DongPhan2021TAMS}, whereas scalar equations in non-divergence form were considered in \cite{DongPhan2023JFA}.
-In our recent work \cite{BekmaganbetovDong2024arxiv}, we studied the solvability of equations in divergence form with the inhomogeneous Dirichlet boundary data taken in spaces of distributions with negative order of differentiability.
+In the recent work \cite{BekmaganbetovDong2024arxiv}, the authors studied the solvability of equations in divergence form with the inhomogeneous Dirichlet boundary data taken in spaces of distributions with negative order of differentiability.
 In these papers, the natural range of the parameter $\alpha$ for equations with the Dirichlet boundary condition is $\alpha \in (-\infty, 1)$.